 - 1. Where does Jacqueline start to see change happening in her life?
 Where does she start to see it in the world in which she lives? - 2.
 The phrase "ready to change the world" appears in multiple poems.
 Why do you think this phrase is repeated?
 What is the effect of the repetition on you, the reader? - 3.
 How do you think this book is relevant in today's social climate?
 Is it relatable for young readers today?
-If so, which themes from the book continue to be relevant in the lives of young children in the United States? - 4.
+Why or why not? - 4.
 Do you think it's important for people who don't necessarily identify with Jacqueline's specific experience to read this book?
 Why or why not?